 Coronary arteries that become constricted due to plaque buildup can put you at risk for a heart attack.
-To drastically reduce your risk, cardiologists Jyoti Mohanty, MD, and Suneet Kukreja, MD, at Advanced Cardiovascular Consultants may recommend angioplasty — minimally invasive surgery to widen coronary arteries and improve blood flow in your heart.
+To drastically reduce your risk, cardiologists Jyoti Mohanty, MD, Narayn Pillai, MD, FACC, FSCAI, Suneet Kukreja, MD, and Matthew Klein, MD, at Advanced Cardiovascular Consultants may recommend angioplasty — minimally invasive surgery to widen coronary arteries and improve blood flow in your heart.
 To consult with them about angioplasty, call their offices in West Palm Beach, Palm Beach Gardens, or Jupiter, Florida, or book a consultation online today.

 Angioplasty, also called balloon angioplasty, is a procedure that expands a blocked or constricted artery.
 During the angioplasty procedure, your provider runs a thin tube through a blood vessel in your arm or your groin until it reaches the artery blockage.
 They inject a contrast dye through the tube and locate the arterial blockage using X-ray imaging.